leocode/nest-tx/README.md

 ## Motivation

 Transaction management is usually done in application services, which should not have knowledge of implementation details like DB engine or DB access library (like TypeORM).
 This way you can change the underlying DB technology without modifying business logic. `@leocode/nest-tx-core` provides an abstract way of managing transactions - it is not tied to any particular database, driver or ORM.
-It can be used with many libraries and drivers by using adapters (like `@leocode/nest-tx-typeorm`).
+It can be used with many libraries and drivers by using adapters ( like `@leocode/nest-tx-typeorm`).

+## Currently supported ORMs/query builders/drivers:

+- Knex
+- TypeORM

 ## Installation